alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 research was never good enough to publish.
 Meetings felt like I was desperately trying not to drown in new topics.
 It was all a bit much.
-Friends in my year said they thought I'd do well in grad school, and I disagreed.
+When I talked to friends in my year, they reassured me and said I'd do well in grad school.
+I disagreed.

 In hindsight...I'm not sure if they were *right*, but they weren't wrong.
 I'm more calibrated on my abilities now and think I definitely could have kept up,